 Wells Fargo vs Capital One: Rates

 Across all deposit accounts, Capital One offers higher interest rates than Wells Fargo.
-Interest rates for savings accounts at Wells Fargo can rise as high as 1.76%, but only in rare circumstances.
-Most customers will have rates under 0.10%.
-The Capital One 360 Online Savings account offers a 1.00% rate regardless of account balance.
-The Capital One 360 Money Market account offers a 0.85% rate for balances below $10,000 and a 2.00% rate for balances above $10,000.
+Interest rates for savings accounts at Wells Fargo can rise as high as 2.51%, but only in rare circumstances.
+Most customers will have rates under 0.15%.
+The Capital One 360 Online Savings account offers a 4.30% rate regardless of account balance.
+The Capital One 360 Money Market account offers a 0.80% rate for balances below $10,000 and above $10,000.

 In terms of checking accounts, Capital One comes out ahead yet again.
-The Capital One 360 Checking account offers a 0.20% rate that can get as high as 1.00% if your balance is $100,000 or more.
-Both the Preferred Checking account and the Portfolio by Wells Fargo account can earn interest, but the highest interest rate you can earn is 0.05%.
+The Capital One 360 Checking account offers a 0.10%.
+Both the Prime Checking account and the Premier Checking account by Wells Fargo can earn interest, but the highest interest rate you can earn is 0.50% if your balance is $100,000 or more.

 Tips for Banking Responsibly